dotnet/runtime/.github/ISSUE_TEMPLATE/api-proposal.md

 # Proposed API

 Please provide the precise public API signature diff that you are proposing.
-If modifying existing API signatures this should be expressed using diff blocks, for example
+If augmenting existing API signatures this should be expressed using diff blocks, for example
 ```diff
 namespace System.Collections.Generic
 {